 From Blonde to Brunette Transformation

 This Fall I decided to be reasonable and dye my hair back to its natural color and let it grow out.

-It has lightened up since this picture and now has a cool balayage look to it.
+My hair has since lightened up since I dyed it dark and it now has a cool balayage / ombre look to it.